carla-simulator/ros-bridge/docs/run_ros.md

 #### Prepare ROS 1 environment:

-The command to run depends on whether you installed ROS via the Debian package or via the source build.
+The command to run depends on whether you installed the ROS bridge via the Debian package or via the source build.
 You will also need to change the ROS version in the path for the Debian option:

 ```sh
     # For debian installation of ROS bridge.
 Change the command according to your installed version of ROS.